-All works required are to be carried out in accordance with AS 3500.2 - 'Sanitary plumbing and drainage', and to the satisfaction of the Corporation's Property Services Section;
+All works required are to be carried out in accordance with AS 3500.2 -'Sanitary plumbing and drainage', and to the satisfaction of the Corporation's Property Services Section;

-- Provision of easements in favour of the Goulburn Valley Region Water Corporation over all existing and proposed sewer mains located within private property; - d) Discharge of trade waste from the development shall be subject to a Trade Waste Consent Agreement

-The Owner and or occupier is required to submit a completed Trade Waste Application, and install the required pre-treatment facility to the satisfaction of Goulburn Valley Water's Trade Waste Section, before approval to discharge trade waste from the development into the Corporation's sewer is granted;

-- e) The plan of Consolidation to be lodged for certification is to be referred to the Goulburn Valley Region Water Corporation pursuant to Section 8(1) of the Subdivision Act, 1988. - f) As there are live sewers in the property, any structure to be built must be clear of any easement in favour of the Corporation and one metre laterally clear of any assets of the Corporation.
-The location of any Corporation assets will need to be proven at the developer's expense. - g) An upgrade of the Corporation sewer and water infrastructure which may include, but not be limited to the construction of a sewerage pumping station, rising mains, gravity mains and water mains. - h) The operator under this permit shall be obliged to enter into an Agreement with Goulburn Valley Region Water Corporation relating to the design and construction of any sewerage or water works required.
-The form of such Agreement shall be to the satisfaction of Goulburn Valley Water.
-A copy of the format of the Agreement will be provided on request; - Please note, should the applicant wish to subdivide each tenement onto separate titles in the future, provision of appropriate servicing arrangements to facilitate a future subdivision proposal should be investigated as part of this development.
+- c) Provision of easements in favour of the Goulburn Valley Region Water Corporation over all existing and proposed sewer mains located within private property; - d) Discharge of trade waste from the development shall be subject to a Trade Waste Consent Agreement - e) The Owner and or occupier is required to submit a completed Trade Waste Application, and install the required pre-treatment facility to the satisfaction of Goulburn Valley Water's Trade Waste Section, before approval to discharge trade waste from the development into the Corporation's sewer is granted; - f) The plan of Consolidation to be lodged for certification is to be referred to the Goulburn Valley Region Water Corporation pursuant to Section 8(1) of the Subdivision Act, 1988. - g) As there are live sewers in the property, any structure to be built must be clear of any easement in favour of the Corporation and one metre laterally clear of any assets of the Corporation.
+The location of any Corporation assets will need to be proven at the developer's expense. - h) An upgrade of the Corporation sewer and water infrastructure which may include, but not be limited to the construction of a sewerage pumping station, rising mains, gravity mains and water mains. - i) The operator under this permit shall be obliged to enter into an Agreement with Goulburn Valley Region Water Corporation relating to the design and construction of any sewerage or water works required.
+The form of such